gbyonivo/neuro/README.md

 - `yarn start` - Start the production server
 - `yarn lint` - Run ESLint for code quality checks
 - `yarn test` - Run tests and generate coverage report
+- `yarn storybook` - Start Storybook development server
+- `yarn build-storybook` - Build Storybook for production

 After running `yarn test`, you can find the test coverage report in the `coverage` directory.
 Open `coverage/lcov-report/index.html` in your browser to view a detailed coverage report with line-by-line information.

 ## API Integration

-The application is configured to proxy requests to the Neurolabs API staging environment.
-The proxy configuration can be found in `package.json`.
+The application is configured to proxy requests to the Neurolabs API staging environment.`.

 ## Contributing